paperbenni/paperbenni.github.io/content/posts/immich.md

 the amount of files which will be uploaded before starting the backup, or disable the "Start Backup" button if there are no files to upload.

-I am not saying the immich developers are incompetent, or that this is the most horrible UI out there, but it does not make me trust it enough to use it for backing up my photos.
+I am not saying the Immich developers are incompetent, or that this is the most horrible UI out there, but it does not make me trust it enough to use it for backing up my photos.
 The backup process is absolutely critical for a photo app.
 I can deal with occasional jank when viewing photos, as long as I can trust that